Cat & Dog Allergies

 Just as with humans, your pet can experience allergic reactions due to food.
 They may be excessively scratching at their ears or paws, and you might notice that they are suffering from potential gastrointestinal symptoms such as diarrhea, vomiting, or a combination of both.
 If these symptoms occur, please contact your vet to have your pet assessed.

-It is important to understand the difference between food allergies and food sensitivities or intolerances.
+It is important to understand the difference between food allergies and food sensitivities in pets or intolerances.
 Food sensitivities are a gradual reaction to a specific ingredient such as wheat, milk, beef, or chicken whereas allergic reactions will typically occur suddenly and severely.

 Symptoms of food allergies in your pet may range from itchiness and chronic infections in the foot or ear to gastrointestinal issues such as diarrhea and vomiting.
 Most commonly, food allergies may trigger an immune response that can cause skin conditions such as hives and facial swelling.